avsuhas/C-/Mind-Teasers/Readme.md

-This folder contains programs implemented to show how the function pointers are linking to functions.
+This folder contains programs implemented to show the working of function pointers.